steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ### Predicate Issues

-The next issue is that the entries enumerator has a built-in way to filter via the `predicate:`, however none of my attempts were successful (FB8518539).
+The next issue is that the entries enumerator has a built-in way to filter via the `predicate:`, however this doesn't seem to work (FB8518539).

 ```swift
 // TODO: How to format the predicate?
 See "PREDICATE-BASED FILTERING" in `man log`.